Asian food recipes Beef Recipes

 How to make Korean Beef Bulgogi?

 1. Prepare the meat.
-Partially freeze the meat.
-When ready, slice thinly across the grain.
+After partially freezing the meat.
+When ready to use, slice it thinly across the grain.

 2. Marinate the meat.
-Combine all the ingredients in a gallon Ziplock bag, then add the beef slices.
-Set aside for at least two hours.
+Combine all the marinade ingredients in a gallon Ziplock bag, then add the beef slices.
+Set aside in the refrigerator for at least two hours.

 4. Serve.
 Garnish with green onions, sprinkle with sesame seeds, and serve with rice.